wllclngn/WriEdiVim/README.md

 <b>Write & Edit (v2.0) text-files in Vim</b>

+If you feel that software cannot make you a better writer, ":WE" may be the setup for you.
+Where some promise minimalist setups for writing, ":WE" (harnassed w/in Vim) is truly the most minimal setup a writer can run with modern software that offers the user-support and stability of Vim.

 See ".vimrc" for the code to place in "~/.vimrc" file.

 See "documentation.md" for detailed information on what 'Write & Edit (v2.0)...' does.